chrisjwaddell/blue-moon/README.md

 ``
 The second last Wednesday of the month.

+``
+{ day: "Wedesday *1" }
+``
+The first Wedesday of each month that falls on a full week inside of that month.
+If the first Wedesday starts on the 2nd or 3rd, Monday is inside the previous month and so this is not considered to be a full week so _Wednesday *1_ would be the week after.

 ## Week
-Week works in combination with *day* and can also work with *month*.
-Working with weeks it can be relative or the *current* week.
+Week works in combination with *day* and can also work with *month*. *week* can be absolute, relative or the *current* week.
+*week: 1* is considered to be a week where any day in that week is the first of that month.
 ``{ day: "Tuesday", week: "+2" }``
 Tuesday in two weeks from now.

 ``{ day: "Monday", week: "current" }``
 Monday of this week.

+``
+{ day: "su", week: 2}
+``
+Sunday on week 2 of this month.